3 Reasons Why You Should Show Gratitude on Thanksgiving

 Using Thanksgiving week to demonstrate gratitude to everyone who has impacted my life has become a tradition in the past two years, since I wrote the first post about this topic.

-Last year I decided to say Thank You to everyone who had impacted my life: my mom, family, close friends, and co-workers who had given a great contribution to the team and helped me to develop as a professional.
+I show gratitude to everyone who have impacted my life: my mom, family, close friends, and co-workers who have given a great contribution to the team and helped me to develop as a professional.

-My goal was to enhance my gratitude routine, which has already brought so many benefits to my life, such as building resilience, strengthening positivity, and increasing happiness.
+This practice enhances my gratitude routine, which has already brought so many benefits to my life, such as building resilience, strengthening positivity, and increasing my happiness.

-This year, I plan to continue my new tradition and send virtual Thank You notes to even more people.
-I keep the email short, focusing on one story, so it doesn't take me much time to write the note, nor to the receiver to read it.
+This year, I plan to continue my tradition and send mostly virtual thank you notes to even more people.
+I keep the email short, focusing on one story, so it doesn't take me much time to write the note, nor for the receiver to read it.
 Let's face it, with the work from home email overload, less is more!

-I invite you to join me on this new tradition.
+I invite you to join me in this new tradition.
 Here is why:

-2 - You'll feel great about it: giving to others makes you happier and this is proven by various research.
-You can give money, your time, advice, attention, recognition, a good thought, or, as Deepak Chopra mentions on his book The Seven Spiritual Laws of Success, a compliment or a flower.
+Giving to others makes you happier and this is proven by research.
+You can give money, your time, advice, attention, recognition, a good thought, or, as Deepak Chopra mentions in his book The Seven Spiritual Laws of Success, a compliment or a flower.
 Every time I give thanks to someone, I feel probably as good as the person receiving the compliment even if they don't reply to the note.

 Ready to join me on this quest to show gratitude to everyone that made an impact in your life this year?
-I want to hear how this new tradition made you and others around you feel, and how was your Thanksgiving 2020!
+I want to hear how this new tradition made you and others around you feel!
 Leave your comment here, on Twitter or Facebook and share this post on your social media!